Iepoev/Thesis/paper/source/02_abstract.md

 ### Method {.unnumbered}

-The goal of this master thesis is to use Machine Learning to develop a digital personal coach for sport activities.
+The goal of this master thesis is to use machine learning to develop a digital personal coach for sport activities.
 2 subgoals have been isolated: A model capable of classifying the activity state of the user and a model to gauge the cardiovascular fitness level of the user.
 The primary measurement used is Heart Rate Variability.
 HRV has been a subject of research in the medical community and can be used to predict various cardiovascular diseases or conditions.
 This thesis attempts to reapproriate the existing HRV research for cardiovascular fitness and machine learning.

 Healthy young adults were asked to perform a specific fitness training session on a stationary bicycle, their heart rate response was measured and various meta-datapoints were noted.
 In total 23 test subjects were added to the data set, resulting in \~95.000 timesteps of hearbeat data.